UK Council for Psychotherapy

 Qualities Of Touch

 Our Intentions Through Touch Touch, physical contact is healing, makes us feel human (see also Our Need for Love, Connection).
 We were born with the need to touch and be touched.
 And it is skin to skin contact between the newborn and the caregiver - usually mother, that helps to lay the embodied foundation of secure attachment.
 How our parents touched us continues to impact on our own experience of touch now.
 We are tactile beings and touch, physical connection is a profound communication - right from the beginnings of our life (touched into being) and we learn, connect through the energy of touch as natural, part of nature.
 Without the unconditional, loving psychical, nurturing of touch - soothing, caring, that's warm, tender, comforting, we can feel deeply rejected abandoned, unloved, unlovable.
 When coming into the world, how we are touched, held through early bonding patterns and this can affect how we experience, give, receive touch now (see also Source Of Our Relationship & Attachment Style).
 Some of us may have been touch-starved in early life and in early life.
 (If our parent was needy, engulfing or touched us inappropriately - to take love, rather than give it, or gave sexualised touch was physically, sexually abusive, this may affect how we are with touch now and some of us may be touch phobic - haphephobic and be seeking touch phobia counselling.)
 Our tactile, sensual bodies continue to thrive through loving touch, skin to skin contact.
 As we experience, express love through touch, our intention behind our touch energetically affects both us and the receiving partner.
 If we hug our partner and our mind is elsewhere or with meaninglessness, emptiness (to fill ourself up) this hug will do little to foster intimacy, romance and deplete the connection, engagement between each other.
-Yet if we hug, hold, cuddle, caress, stroke, touch, kiss our partner filled with love, presence, warmth, tenderness, caring, sensuality and enjoy a healthy sex life this can sustain intimacy, romance, emotional connection (see also Accessing Our Feelings, Healthily Expressing Feelings, Fully Feeling Our Feelings - Allowing Our Emotions To Flow).
+Yet if we hug, hold, cuddle, caress, stroke, touch, kiss our partner filled with love, presence, warmth, tenderness, caring, sensuality and enjoy a healthy sex life this can sustain intimacy, romance, emotional connection (see also Accessing Our Feelings, Embracing Our Feelings, Fully Feeling Our Feelings - Allowing Our Emotions To Flow, Healthily Expressing Feelings).
 The relationship counselling may also explore how we are tactile and touch others (not just our partner), physically, emotionally and can be touched through senses, words, feelings, vulnerabilities, our heart.
 (Being in touch with ourselves emotionally, sensually, sexually, lovingly may also matter to us.)
 Yet, we may need to be aware of where touch is coming from, e.g. is it a kind touch with the energy of love (e.g. receiving touch which doesn't need anything in return, because it has an unconditional energy), or a kind touch, yet with an energy of neediness (e.g. feeling pulled by the energy of another - including sexual energy).
 We may need to ask ourselves do we draw people into our life who share love, rather than trying to get love.

 Healing Through Touch Learning to give and receive touch differently may be important to us.
 Yet if we are coming from a deficit of touch or our wounded self, or intent on taking away pain, then touch may not be healing.
 Yet when our energy is open, loving, tender and gentle towards ourself, the energy of touch through our heart can be healing.
 Receiving touch can be healing, because it confirms we matter, have value and sense of worth.
 Some may want to connect with others who hold, hug, touch without sexual energy, or neediness - people who can love unconditionally.
 It could be a friend, partner, grandparent, etc. Massage therapy for some can also be healing.
 Not only physical touch, but also being emotionally touched may be important for us (see also Emotional Engagement, Emotional Connection, Emotional Intimacy).